 CIRAD works hand-in-hand with local people and the local environment, on complex, ever-changing issues: food security, ecological intensification, emerging diseases, the future of agriculture in developing countries, etc.

-CIRAD has a global network of partners and of twelve regional offices, from which it conducts joint operations with more than 90 countries.
-Its bilateral partnerships fit in with multilateral operations of regional interest.
+CIRAD has a global network of partners and of twelve regional offices, from which it conducts joint operations with more than 100 countries.

-In metropolitan France, it provides the national and global scientific communities with extensive research and training facilities, primarily in Montpellier.
+In France, it provides the national and global scientific communities with extensive research and training facilities, primarily in Montpellier and the French overseas regions.